imhandyaf/TechConsult/replit.md

-# TechFlow - Community Tech Support
+# The Digital Handyman - Community Tech Support

 ## Overview

-TechFlow is a friendly neighborhood tech support service that helps families and individuals in the local community with their technology needs.
+The Digital Handyman is a friendly neighborhood tech support service that helps families and individuals in the local community with their technology needs.
 The application is a full-stack web platform built with React and Express, featuring a warm, approachable design with 9 service categories, community testimonials, and waitlist functionality.
 The platform is designed to connect with local families and showcase the team's commitment to providing patient, reliable tech support to their neighbors.

 ## User Preferences